Ford Buckeye Arizona Section 179 Vehicle Deduction Overview Guide

-Tax season is just around the corner, which means now is the time for your business to arm itself with this year's Section 179 deduction changes.
-Follow a few simple guidelines, and massive savings could be yours when you shop Jones Ford Buckeye and our inventory of new and pre-owned pickups, heavy-duty trucks, and cargo and passenger vans.
+Tax season is just around the corner, which means now is the time for your business to arm itself with this year's Section 179 deduction changes – a tax write-off for a vehicle over 6,000 pounds.
+Follow a few simple guidelines, and massive savings could be yours when you shop at Jones Ford Buckeye and our inventory of new and pre-owned pickups, heavy-duty trucks, and cargo and passenger vans.

 What Is the Section 179 Deduction & Who Does It Benefit?